-We are conducting a Phase 1/2 clinical trial investigating tivumecimon as a single agent and in combination with pembrolizumab in a range of tumors, a Phase 2b clinical trial of zelnecimon in patients with AD and a Phase 2a trial of zelnecimon in patients with asthma.
+We are conducting a Phase 1/2 clinical trial investigating tivumecirnon as a single agent and in combination with pembrolizumab in a range of tumors.
 We may experience delays in initiating or completing our clinical trials.
-For example, in March 2020, we paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate zelnecimon in patients with AD due to circumstances and uncertainties created by the COVID-19 pandemic.
 We do not know whether planned clinical trials will be completed on schedule or at all, or whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
 Our development programs may be delayed for a variety of reasons, including delays related to:

-- the FDA or other regulatory authorities requiring us to submit additional data or imposing other requirements before permitting us to initiate a clinical trial; - obtaining regulatory approval to commence a clinical trial;

-- reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - obtaining institutional review board ("IRB") approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - adding new clinical trial sites; or - manufacturing sufficient quantities of our drug candidates for use in clinical trials.
+- the FDA or other regulatory authorities requiring us to submit additional data or imposing other requirements before permitting us to initiate or continue a clinical trial; - obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - obtaining institutional review board ("IRB") approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - adding new clinical trial sites; or - manufacturing sufficient quantities of our drug candidates for use in clinical trials.